Berkeley Solar

 Leases & PPAs

 No upfront cost, but a third party owns the system.
 You pay a monthly lease payment or a per-kWh rate (PPA).
-Savings are typically lower than ownership options, and the company keeps the tax credit (if available).
+Savings are typically lower than ownership options, and the company keeps any available incentives.
 May complicate home sales.

-Best for: Homeowners who want immediate bill savings with no upfront cost and don't qualify for the tax credit.
+Best for: Homeowners who want immediate bill savings with no upfront cost and don't qualify for ownership incentives.

 PACE Financing